Employer Engagement OpportunitiesAttract the brightest talent - supporting you to access our students and graduates

 BOOST

-BOOST is a skills development activity, launched for the first time in 2022.
-Open to students from all courses and stages, a business sets a real-life business challenge for teams of students to develop a business solution for.
-It has been designed to help students develop key employability skills and provide an opportunity for employers to engage with students in a unique environment that differs from traditional recruitment events.
+Open to students from all courses and stages, Boost challenges students to work in teams to solve a real-life business challenge set by the partnering organisation.
+It has been designed to support students develop key employability skills and provide an opportunity for organisations to engage with students in a unique environment that differs from traditional recruitment events.
 This is a great way to see students working in a team, undertaking workshops linked to the challenge, networking, pitching, leading a group and actively using their key transferable skills.

 “The Boost event provides an opportunity to work with others in developing and proposing a solution to a real business challenge.
 Our subject matter experts will provide some great guidance around some of the key topics such as marketing, project management and finance, which will impact your decision making; skills you will also need as you move into the employment market, whatever your background.
 You will have the chance to collaborate in a team and use and develop your creative skills!
 It’s a lively and fun day and provides some great networking opportunities with some of Babcock’s SME’s.”